-If you’re picking between these two products, knowing the facts makes all the difference – while they have similar functionality, there are some practical differences you should know about.
-I’ve taken an eagle-eyed look at both these wraps to help you pick the best one for your brood.
+If you’re choosing between these two products, knowing the facts makes all the difference — while they have similar functionality, there are some practical differences you should know about.
+I’ve taken an eagle-eyed look at both these wraps to help you with your choice.

 Side by side comparison

 |Weight Limit||8 - 33 lbs||8 - 33 lbs|